Ticketpark/HtmlPhpExcel/README.md

 #HtmlPhpExcel
 This is a php library based on [PHPExcel](https://phpexcel.codeplex.com/) which simplifies converting html tables to excel files.
-It allows styling and right within the html template with specific attributes.
+It allows styling right within the html template with specific attributes.

 *Please note:* This is a very early version of this library.
 Use on your own risk.